 Vitamin D is not just a vitamin, it is also a hormone.
 It assists the gastrointestinal tract to absorb calcium.
 In fact, vitamin D is so essential for calcium absorption that nearly all calcium supplements now contain it as a supplement.
 In addition to working with calcium, the vitamin D as a hormone causes other minerals in the body, such as magnesium, zinc and iron, to concentrate on bone production.
 So vitamin D is absolutely essential for bone health.

 Vitamin D exists in several forms, the two main ones being vitamin D2 (ergocalciferol), and vitamin D3 (cholecalciferol).
 These are known collectively as calciferol.
 They are secosteroids, which are similar in structure to steroids but the second carbon ring is open.
-Vit D2 is produced by phytoplankton, invertebrates, and fungi in the presence of UV rays.
-Vit D3 is made by humans in the skin, again in response to UV rays.
+Vitamin D2 is produced by phytoplankton, invertebrates, and fungi in the presence of UV rays.
+Vitamin D3 is made by humans in the skin, again in response to UV rays.

-Whatever the form of Vitamin D, it is biologically inert (i.e. can't be used by the body) and therefore has to undergo two hydroxylations (gaining an -OH group) to become active.
+Whatever the form of vitamin D, it is biologically inert (i.e. can't be used by the body) and therefore has to undergo two hydroxylations (gaining an -OH group) to become active.
 The first occurs in the liver and converts vitamin D to 25-hydroxyvitamin D [25(OH)D], also known as calcidiol (meaning two alcohol OH groups).
 The second occurs primarily in the kidney and forms the physiologically active 1,25-dihydroxyvitamin D [1,25(OH)2D], also known as calcitriol (meaning three alcohol OH groups).

 The most common result of vitamin D deficiency is bone loss and skeletal problems.
 Rickets, once a common disease among the poor, was eradicated completely when physicians learned that regular sun exposure promotes production of vitamin D, which in turn promotes healthy bone growth.
 When sun exposure is not possible, supplements must be given.
 The most prevalent health risk today that is associated with low levels of vitamin D, is osteoporosis.
 Osteoporosis is a condition that thins the bones causing them to become weak, brittle, and prone to breaking.
 Along with aging, particularly in women, osteoporosis is responsible for as many as 70 percent of broken hips that occur in falls, and even spontaneously.
 In the elderly, a broken hip often marks the beginning of a decline that leads death.